Tinkerforge/doc/en/source/Software/ESP32_Firmware.rst

 The ``platformio.ini`` file is located in the ``software/`` subdirectory.
 Open this subdirectory in Visual Studio Code and build the ``prepare`` environment to prepare the build of other environments.
+In general this has to be done only once and not before every build of other environments

 .. _esp32_firmware_build: